 About This Recipe

-These fluffy pumpkin pancakes are full of fall flavor and super easy to make!
-A batch of warm pumpkin pancakes topped with crushed pecan or walnuts and drizzled with maple syrup are a great option for a weekend breakfast with your loved ones.
+These fluffy pumpkin pancakes with pumpkin puree are full of fall flavor and super easy to make!
+A batch of warm pumpkin pancakes topped with crushed pecan or walnuts and drizzled with maple syrup is a great option for a weekend breakfast with your loved ones.
+They are typically made by combining pumpkin puree, flour, milk, eggs, sugar, and spices such as cinnamon, nutmeg, and ginger.

 - Easy to make: These pancakes are so easy to make and they are done in less than 30 minutes!
 This simple recipe gives you a good reason to head into the kitchen and make your fall-flavored pancakes.

 - Great leftover: Made a big enough batch of pancakes and don’t know what to do with the leftovers.
-These banoffee pie pancakes keep well for 2 or 3 days.
+These pumpkin pancakes keep well for 2 or 3 days.
 Just wrap them tightly in plastic wrap or place them in an air-tight container in the fridge.

 - Pumpkin puree: To make these pancakes, you can use homemade pumpkin puree or canned pumpkin puree.
 I usually use homemade and fresh pumpkin puree.

-- Spice: I really like the combination of cinnamon, ginger, and a little nutmeg along with the pumpkin flavor and I do not add allspice but you can add a small amount of it.
+- Spice: I really like the combination of cinnamon, ginger, and a little nutmeg along with the pumpkin flavor.
+You can also add a pinch of allspice and/or cloves if you like.

-- Flour: For a healthier version of pancakes, use whole wheat flour.
+- Flour: In general, pancake recipes tend to turn out well using all-purpose flour.
+For a healthier version of pancakes, use whole wheat flour.

-- Melted butter: I think melted butter is the best option for this pancake, but if you like, you can also use vegetable oil.
+- Melted butter: I think melted butter is the best option for these pancakes, but if you like, you can substitute vegetable oil for butter using a 1:1 ratio.

 - Sugar: You can use brown sugar, maple syrup, or regular sugar as a sweetener for this pancake.